cloudposse-archives/reference-architectures/README.md

 You can provision the basic referrence architecutre in 3 "easy" steps. =)

 All steps leverage our [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules/) to get started.

+This process involves using terraform to generate the code (`Dockerfile`, `Makefile`, `terraform.tfvar`, etc) you will use to manage your infrastructure.

+This is a "bootstrap" process.
+You do it once and then you throw *this* repo away.

 ### Assumptions